AChandel01071994/file-encryption-decryption-in-node/README.md

-# File Encryption and Decryption in node js
+# File Encryption & Decryption in nodejs
 Typescript API to encrypt and decrypt any type of file (using `AES256` encryption) in node js

 ## Installation & Dependencies